-This week we'll continue our study beginning in about the middle of the book of Numbers.
-As we discussed in class last week, it seems so incredible that God's chosen people, the Jews, could have personally witnessed so many miracles and yet so easily allow their faith to diminish.
-This week we'll see their rebellious hearts once again, as they continue to displease God and seek after their own desires and gods.
+We continue our study beginning in about the middle of the book of Numbers.
+It seems so incredible that God’s chosen people, the Jews, could have personally witnessed so many miracles, and yet so easily allowed their faith to diminish.
+In this lesson, we will observe their rebellious hearts once again, as they continue to displease God and seek after their own desires and gods.
 Yet God will use them in a decisive victory over the city of Jericho.

 - What prompted the sin of Korah?
 Describe what God did to Korah and his followers.
 (Numbers Chapter 16)